Medium Modification of \gamma-jets in High-energy Heavy-ion Collisions

-Following experiments at LHC \cite{Chatrchyan:2012gt,ATLAS:2012cna}, one can study the effect of jet energy loss on the $\gamma$-jet asymmetry distribution, $dN/dx$ with $x=\pt^\text{jet}/\pt^\gamma$.
-Shown in Fig.~\ref{fig3} are $\gamma$-jet asymmetry distributions from LBT simulations (histogram) as compared to CMS data \cite{Chatrchyan:2012gt} in Pb + Pb collisions with four different centralities.
-Because of initial-state radiation, $\gamma$-jets are produced with large momentum asymmetry in both p + p and peripheral heavy-ion collisions where jet energy loss is small.
-The asymmetry distributions are, however, skewed to smaller values of $x$ in central heavy-ion collisions due to jet energy loss as seen in the LBT results which can fit the experimental data quite well with a fixed value of $\alpha_{\rm s}=0.2$.
+Following experiments at the LHC \cite{Chatrchyan:2012gt,ATLAS:2012cna}, we first calculate the $\gamma$-jet asymmetry distribution $dN/dx$ with $x=\pt^\text{jet}/\pt^\gamma$.
+Shown in Fig.~\ref{asym} are $\gamma$-jet asymmetry distributions from LBT simulations (histogram) as compared to CMS data \cite{Chatrchyan:2012gt} (solid circles) in Pb+Pb collisions at $\sqrt{s}=2.76$ TeV with four different centralities and for a jet-cone size $R=0.3$.
+Because of initial-state radiation, $\gamma$ jets are produced with a large momentum asymmetry in $p+p$ and peripheral Pb+Pb collisions where there is no or little medium-induced jet energy loss.
+The LBT results can fit the experimental data of both $p+p$ and Pb+Pb with different centralities quite well with a fixed value of $\alpha_{s}=0.2$.
+The asymmetry distributions in $x$ seem to depend very weakly on the centrality even though there is significant jet energy loss as we will show below.

-We can further quantify the $\gamma$-jet asymmetry in heavy-ion collisions by the averaged asymmetry or ratio of the jet and photon transverse momenta $\left<x\right>=\left<\pt^\text{jet}/\pt^\gm\right>$ and the jet survival rate or fraction of $\gamma$-tagged jets $R_{J\gamma}$ with $\pt^\text{jet}> 30$ GeV (CMS cut) or $x=\pt^\text{jet}/\pt^\gamma> 0.42$ (ATLAS cut).
-Shown in Fig.~\ref{fig4} are LBT results (lines) on the averaged $\gamma$-jet asymmetry $\left<x\right>$ and jet survival rate $R_{J\gamma}$ as functions of the number of participant nucleons are compared to CMS (solid circle and square) \cite{Chatrchyan:2012gt} and ATLAS (open circle) data \cite{ATLAS:2012cna}.
-Note that kinematic cuts in ATLAS data, which are also truncated with $x<0.42$, are somewhat different from that in CMS data.
-In LBT calculations, $\alpha_{\rm s}$=0.15-0.23 are used with the CMS cuts (dashed) while $\alpha_{\rm s}$=0.2-0.27 for the ATLAS cuts (solid).
-One can see that the averaged momentum asymmetry $\left<x\right>$ has a very weak centrality dependence and is not very sensitive to the value of $\alpha_{\rm s}$.
-The jet survival rate $R_{J\gamma}$ has, however, a stronger dependence on the centrality and the value of $\alpha_{\rm s}$ or strength of jet-medium interaction.
+One can further quantify the $\gamma$-jet asymmetry in heavy-ion collisions by the averaged asymmetry or ratio of the jet and photon transverse momenta $\langle x\rangle=\langle\pt^\text{jet}/\pt^\gm\rangle$ and the jet survival rate or fraction of $\gamma$-tagged jets $R_{J\gamma}$ with $\pt^\text{jet}> 30$ GeV (CMS cut) or $x=\pt^\text{jet}/\pt^\gamma> 0.42$ (ATLAS cut).
+Shown in Fig.~\ref{avxr} are LBT results (lines) on the averaged $\gamma$-jet asymmetry $\left<x\right>$ and jet survival rate $R_{J\gamma}$ as functions of the number of participant nucleons are compared to CMS (solid circles and squares) \cite{Chatrchyan:2012gt} and ATLAS (open circles) data \cite{ATLAS:2012cna}.
+Note those kinematic cuts in ATLAS data, which are also truncated with $x<0.42$, are somewhat different from that in CMS data.
+In LBT calculations, $\alpha_{s}$=0.15--0.23 are used with the CMS cuts (dashed) while $\alpha_{s}$=0.2--0.27 for the ATLAS cuts (solid).
+One can see that the averaged momentum asymmetry $\left<x\right>$ has a very weak centrality dependence and is not very sensitive to the value of $\alpha_{s}$.
+The jet survival rate $R_{J\gamma}$ has, however, a stronger dependence on the centrality and the value of $\alpha_{s}$ or the strength of the jet-medium interaction.